AndreiNedelcu/my_web_page/README.md

   My personal website.
 </h1>

 <h3 align="center">This is my personal Website.
-Click on the image to go to the Demo on Netlify.</h3>
+Click on the image to go to the live Demo on Netlify.</h3>